Aman-Rathi1/k8s_cluster_aws_collection/docs/awsrole.md

 Role Name
 =========

-This roles helps to launch instances on aws cloud al you need to do is folloe below steps
+This roles helps to launch instances on aws cloud al you need to do is follow below steps
 1. Configure the ansible.cfg like this

        [defaults]